Jacob-Kroeze/jacob-kroeze.github.com/_posts/2011-12-08-set-up-managing-news-on-aws-ec2.markdown

 Here are the steps that worked for me to set up a test environment for Managing News on AWS EC2

-1. Setup an AWS account. (there sales pitch, even though its next to free tot try)
+1. Set up an AWS account. [their sales pitch, even though its next to free tot try](http://aws.amazon.com/ec2/)

     * Sign in and click the EC2 tab in the AWS console
     * Click "AMIs" in the left toolbar
     * Select "Amazon Images" from the drop down and search for Drupal.
 (I chose the 64bit Drupal 7.X version)
-    * Setup the machine to your liking; I use all of the default and the quickstart firewall / port setting.
+    * Set up the machine to your liking; I use all of the default and the quickstart firewall / port setting.
     * Be sure to save your *.pem key in a safe place.
 Linux machines default to ~/.ssh
-    * Start it up (this should happen as the last step in AWS' step-wise guide)
+    * Start it up (this should happen as the last step in AWS' step-wise guide.

 2. Login to your new machine